#25 Starting a business in Norwich

 Development land and office or industrial premises are available for sector businesses – with gas resources in the Southern North Sea predicted to last another 30 years, there is still time for businesses to exploit the region’s natural resources.
 As with other UK enterprise zones, incentives for businesses looking to relocate include simplified planning, superfast broadband, and business rate discounts that could eventually be worth £275,000.

 Tech businesses are also in good company; earlier this year – 2017 – it was announced that Norwich would have its very own tech accelerator programme.
 Ran in partnership with Barclays, the TechVelocity accelerator intends to act as a beacon for “the region’s best digital talent”.
-You can find out more about the accelerator here.

 |Survival rates (2010-2015):||44%|